skarlekar/smart-quora/README.md

  ![answer](images/sq-answer1.png)

 ### Award an Answer
-Awarding an answer is an administrator fu
+Awarding an answer is an administrator function and has to be performed in the back-end.
+Ideally, this will be triggered by a lambda function that finds all the question that are past current time and sends an _award_
 ## Troubleshooting